andrea-acampora/nestjs-ddd-quickstarter/README.md

 a single repository and deployment unit, with distinct and clear boundaries between business contexts.
 By this way, we can gradually refactor our architecture to a microservice architecture rather than implementing it from the beginning. \
-In **NestJS**, applications typically consists of multiple modules, each serving a specific purpose or feature set.
+In [NestJS](https://docs.nestjs.com/), applications typically consists of multiple modules, each serving a specific purpose or feature set.
 A module is a class annotated with the `@Module()` decorator, and it encapsulates a specific domain or feature of the application.
 A module class define providers and inject them into other components leveraging **Dependency Injection**.